aehrc/fhir-owl/README.md

 5. Some imports are not versioned, which makes creating the corresponding code systems difficult.

 All of these examples are based on HPO version 2017\-06\-21 (and it's imports).

-The algorithm for determining the containing code system for an OWL class is as follows:

-1. Check if the IRI has the ontology IRI as prefix.
-In this case, the class is defined in this ontology.
-2. Check the short name of the class and see if matches the following regex: ``^[a-zA-Z]*[_][0-9]*``.
-In that case we assume the class follows the OBO conventions and the prefix determines the containing ontology.